-- 22 EFRAG believes that it is important that users of financial information can understand all terms used and that they have ready access to the definitions of APMs, the reason for their use and their calculation or determination. - 23 Financial reports vary in frequency, form and length; they range from complex and detailed announcements to short presentations on key figures.
-Therefore, EFRAG believes that the Guidelines should not be overly prescriptive as to where the disclosures on APMs should be presented. - In the light of the ongoing debate about the length and complexity of disclosures, we believe that ESMA should also avoid introducing requirements that may inadvertently result in boilerplate disclosures that are repeated frequently. - 25 Paragraph 8 of the guidelines already proposes permitting press releases to include the required disclosures by reference to other documents.
+- 21 EFRAG believes that it is important that users of financial information can understand all terms used and that they have ready access to the definitions of APMs, the reason for their use and their calculation or determination. - 22 Financial reports vary in frequency, form and length; they range from complex and detailed announcements to short presentations on key figures.
+Therefore, EFRAG believes that the Guidelines should not be overly prescriptive as to where the disclosures on APMs should be presented. - 23 In the light of the ongoing debate about the length and complexity of disclosures, we believe that ESMA should also avoid introducing requirements that may inadvertently result in boilerplate disclosures that are repeated frequently. - 24 Paragraph 8 of the guidelines already proposes permitting press releases to include the required disclosures by reference to other documents.
 We believe it would also reduce the burden on users and preparers if a similar relief was applied to interim reports and other 'intra-period' documents where the relevant APMs were unchanged from the prior year annual report.
-EFRAG believes that certain disclosures (e.g. definitions that have remained unchanged) should not be required in all financial communications, but could rather be included by way of a cross-reference to other published documents.